User Guide – PDF Password Protector Pro 2023 Edition

 Automation of PDF Password Protection

-XenArmor PDF Password Protector Pro Command-line version can help you to completely automate your PDF password protection operations.
+XenArmor PDF Password Protector Pro comes with command-line options to help you to automate your PDF password protection operations.
 It can generate detailed final status report in CSV format.

 Here are simple steps to automate PDF password protection using Windows Task Scheduler.